Mohaymen-ICT/ai-asr-simple-task/README.md

 You are required to create a complete Google Colab notebook that processes the provided audio file and outputs the transcribed text.
 The notebook should demonstrate your skills in data handling, model selection/implementation, and inference.

 ## Task Description
-1. **Input**: Use the sample audio file provided in this repository: `sample_audio.wav` (or replace with the actual filename if different).
+1. **Input**: Use the sample audio file provided in this repository: `sample_audio.mp3` (or replace with the actual filename if different).
 This is a short voice recording in Persian for testing ASR capabilities.

 2. **Requirements**:
    - Implement an ASR algorithm from scratch or using pre-trained models (e.g., via libraries like Hugging Face Transformers, SpeechRecognition, or Whisper by OpenAI).
 You may fine-tune if necessary, but keep it efficient for Colab.